-The Honduran passport currently ranks on the 37th place according to the Guide Passport Ranking Index.
+The Honduran passport is currently ranked 37th place on the Guide Passport Index.
 It provides visa-free access to 134 countries.
 This grants it an overall high mobility score and makes it a desirable passport.
-Honduran passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, Russia, Israel and the entire European Union.
+Honduran passport holders have visa-free access and visas on arrival to countries such as Singapore, Russia, Israel and the entire European Union.
 This allows almost instant travel opportunities to worldwide prime destinations.
-Honduran passport holders do however require a visa to enter about 92 destinations.
+Honduran passport holders do however require a visa to enter about 95 destinations.
 Some countries where a visa is required are China, the United States and Australia.

 The Republic of Honduras consists of 18 departments.
 The most important departments are Cortés, Francisco Morazán and Yoro.
 The country is situated in Central America, bordering Guatemala, El Salvador and Nicaragua.
 It has a total surface of 112,492 square kilometers.
 The country’s terrain is characterized by a mostly mountainous interior and coastal plains.
 Its climate is subtropical in the lowlands and temperate in the mountains.

 Honduran culture is a mix of Mestizo, Caucasian, Amerindian and African heritage.
 The majority of the population is Christian.
 The official language is Spanish.
 The Honduran legal system is the civil law.
 The government form is a presidential republic.
-Both positions of the chief of state and head of government are held by President Juan Orlando Hernandez.
+Both positions of the chief of state and head of government are held by President Xiomara Castro.
 Elections are held every 4 years.

 The official currency is the Honduran Lempira (NHL), it has a current exchange rate of NHL 24.5 to the USD.
 The country has an open economy, generating a GDP of approximately $49 billion, placing on the 17th spot in the Caribbean and Latin American countries.
 Its citizens have a per capita income of $5,817.
 The GDP is mostly made up of the services, industrial and agricultural sector.
 These industries remain a very important contributor to the economy with exports of products such as textiles, clothing, automobile wiring, coffee, sugar and bananas.
 Furthermore, foreign remittances from Hondurans abroad contribute to the GDP.